pyembed/pyembed-markdown/README.rst

 License
 -------

-REmbed is distributed under the MIT license.
+REmbed-Markdown is distributed under the MIT license.

 ::